StfBauer/generator-simplestyle/README.md

 ## Installation

-`npm install -g generator-simplestyle bower gulp`
+`npm install -g generator-simplestyle bower gulp jslint`

 After you installed the yeoman generator you are able to create new style guide instances.